-Action had not been taken to identify and settle the difference of Rs.56,769 between the Treasury books and books of the Ministry, remained as at the end of the year under review.
+Action had not been taken to identify and settle the difference Rs.56,769 between Treasury books and books of the Ministry, remained as at the end of the year under review.

-Differences should be identified and rectified by reconciling books of the Ministry with Treasury books in terms of Financial Regulation 427.
+Differences should be identified and rectified by reconciling books of the Ministry with Treasury books in of terms Financial Regulation 427.

-The said loan balance of Rs.56,769 is recoverable from Mr. Wimal Abeywarna who had transferred in to our Ministry from the in the Treasury printout.
+The said loan balance of Rs.56,769 is recoverable from Mr. Wimal Abeywarna who had transferred in to our Ministry the from Presidential Secretariat.

-Presidential Secretariat.
 The said officer had transferred to the Sri Lanka Army in July 1996 and it was revealed in checking old files that the Sri Lanka Army had sent a cheque valued at Rs.73,465 to our Ministry on 01 September 1997.
 Further action is being taken accordingly.